I was 18 when I walked into my new job at a call center that sold insurance.

 I’ve learned that being realistic is a sell out of your potential.
 Realistic means, “lower your life standards and ambitions.”

-Ben Buckwalter is an award winning sales strategist and serial entrepreneur working with business owners, companies, and corporations to master their selling process so they can consistently magnetize ideal prospects and scale exponentially using the Infinity Sales Method™.
+Ben Buckwalter is an award winning sales strategist and serial entrepreneur working with business owners, law firms, companies, and corporations to master their marketing and selling process so they can consistently magnetize ideal prospects and scale exponentially using the Infinity Sales Method™, NeuroSales™, & Law Pro Nation’s Case Attraction System™.

-Ben’s consulting and genius is trusted by global brands.
-He uses over 8 years of experience in leadership, communication, and digital marketing to discover and leverage the untapped sales potential within each company to create endless leads and increase the lifetime value of each client.
+Ben’s consulting and genius is trusted by global brands and America’s largest firms.
+He uses over 8 years of experience in leadership, communication, and digital marketing to discover and leverage the untapped sales and marketing potential within each company to create endless leads and increase the lifetime value of each client.

-Ben’s clients have seen epic results, such as gaining millions of social media followers, getting 400+ million video views, experiencing over 300% ROI, and increasing their sales numbers so significantly, that his clients keep coming back again and again for more of Ben’s one-of-a-kind sales philosophy and guidance.
+Ben’s clients have seen epic results, such as generating thousands of new leads and customers, getting 400+ million video views, experiencing over 300% ROI, and increasing their sales numbers so significantly, that his clients keep coming back again and again for more of Ben’s one-of-a-kind sales philosophy and guidance.

 His genius has been featured in publications such as Entrepreneur, Foundr, Forbes, Future Sharks, YFS Magazine, and more.